Cantonese culture: Canton porcelain

 "Vase with floral scroll design", on display at the Hong Kong Museum of Art, is typically cited as a representative example of Canton porcelain.

 Canton porcelain involves painting various colors on white porcelains and cementing the colors on the porcelain products afterward through the use of low heat (less than 800 degree Celsius, which is low by porcelain standards).
 This style is renowned for its bright colors and detailed drawings.
 It originated in the 16th century.
 At that time, the Cantonese people in Guangzhou imported white porcelains from Jingdezhen (a city well known for making white porcelains), worked on them to produce colorful porcelains, and exported their products to Western Europe.
 Later, this art spread to the entire Lingnan region.
-Hong Kong, for instance, started making Canton porcelain starting from the 1930s and exported many of their products to the entire world, though nowadays, few Hongkongese work on this style of porcelain outside hobbyists, due to the fact that the city has shifted its focus to the service and finance industries.
+Hong Kong, for instance, started making Canton porcelain starting from the 1930s and exported many of their products to the entire world, though nowadays, few Hongkongers work on this style of porcelain outside hobbyists, due to the fact that the city has shifted its focus to the service and finance industries.